 Painting exterior parts provides a high-quality surface that protects the substrate from UV weathering.
 Yet it is a very costly process – both in terms of production costs, and its effects on the environment.
 During the drying process, solvent-borne paints release volatile organic compounds (VOCs) into the atmosphere, leading to increased air pollution, fine particulate matter and smog.

 To help reduce environmental impacts and productions costs, car manufacturers are looking to eliminate paint wherever possible by replacing painted exterior plastic parts with unpainted versions.

-Without the protective paint layer, the materials used in these applications need to demonstrate extreme UV weathering resistance, while still maintaining excellent mechanical properties, providing a highly aesthetic finish and being easy to process using complex molding techniques, such as overflow or short shot gas assist injection molding
+Without the protective paint layer, the materials used in these applications need to demonstrate extreme UV weathering resistance.
+They also need to maintain excellent mechanical properties, provide a highly aesthetic finish and be easy to process using complex molding techniques, such as overflow or short shot gas assist injection molding.